KCErb/lucky-hasura-docker/GUIDE.md

 ### Test Hasura

 Now let's add the above to our Lucky test suite.
 Here's an example file that gets the job done.
 I'm not saying this is an ideal way to test, I would actually prefer to abstract this out a little so that I could have a GraphQL request helper and a config file for example, but for the purposes of demonstration, it's easier to keep it in a single file.
-Go ahead and add this to `spec/requests/graphql/users/query_spec.r` if you want to copy the pattern Lucky ships with and then run `crystal spec` in your test container.
+Go ahead and add this to `spec/requests/graphql/users/query_spec.cr` if you want to copy the pattern Lucky ships with.
+Then run `crystal spec` in your test container.

 ```crystal
 require "../../../spec_helper"